glouppe/info8002-large-scale-data-systems/lecture4.md

 ???

-R: study the lecture! explanations were sometime not too convincing...
+R: Make sure all explanations are convincing...

 ---